 Kristin’s Tomato Confit

-Do you have access to cherry tomatoes, in someone’s garden?
+Do you grow cherry tomatoes or know someone who does?
 There’s a huge field of them at the top of my street, abandoned by the grower because it’s too labor-intensive to pick them.
-So sad!
-My friend who owns the field and leased it out, just brought me a bucketful.
-If you’ve got access to some, this recipe of my site director’s will blow your mind.
+Luckily the owner of the field is generous and I can take my fill!
+If you’ve got access to some, my site director came up with a recipe that will blow your mind.